chombo-discharge/chombo-discharge/README.md

 * Fully written in C++.
 * Parallelized with OpenMP, MPI, or MPI+OpenMP.
+* Scales to tens of thousands of CPUs.
 * Supports complex geometries (electrodes/dielectrics).
 * Parallel I/O with HDF5.
 * Efficient geometric multigrid solvers.